iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part III.md

 #### **Scenario 1.1 | Non-Smooth, Not Similar Triangle**

 The analysis in the non-smooth case is surprisingly similar compare to the smooth case, this is due to the merit of the similarities between for the updates of the iterates.
-Recall that for the proximal gradient PPM generic form we have:
+Recall that for the proximal gradient PPM generic form we have iterate updates for $t\in \N$:

 $$
 \begin{aligned}